"That's great... could you fix my floor now?"

 - The Dresden Files uses circles a lot, occasionally with other figures (like the Seal of Solomon, a pentagram, or a triangle) in it.
 Humans, however, aren't the only ones who can use this.
 The Fair Folk can use them as well.
 The key difference is a magic circle, any magic, circle crafted in the human realm and contains a native born human within, can summon something into the circle.

 - The protagonist prefers five-pointed stars, but states that he's used to amateurs using triangles because they're easier to draw.

 - Interestingly enough, Harry himself points out that technically, you don't need to actually make the closed geometric shape to work your magic, since its all based on intent and willpower.
+If a person believes starting the pentagram from the top point gives it more power or more suited to attack magic, the end result will reflect this as well.
 Most everyone uses circles, triangles, etc anyway, because while you technically don't need them, they make it a hell of a lot easier to use the spell in question, and there's no reason not to when you're not using off-the-cuff evocations and the like.

 - And in Small Favor, Harry shows what happens when you use a deliberately imbalanced geometric model (e.g., a pentagram with one point longer than the others) for an invocation — a lot of energy let loose in an uncontrolled fashion.
 However, since the casters in question were effectively using it for a hellfire explosion...

 - Circles also have another advantage: they're quick.
 Magical fog swooping down on you?
 Take two salt shakers, spin, add a bit of willpower, and bam, you're safe.
 They're so quick and easy to use that any human who is given a bit of instruction can pull it off, regardless of ability with magic (although it costs a small blood sacrifice — a few drops is generally plenty — if they don't have some decent magical training).